 The Midsumma Pride March Awards

-After their inception in 2017, the Midsumma Pride March Awards are returning in 2018.
+After their inception in 2017, the Midsumma Pride March Awards are continuing in 2019.

 Following the lead of our queer cousins in Pride Marches across the world, the awards are intended to encourage a bright and meaningful presence from participants.
 Winners will be selected by a panel of diverse community representatives and announced at the post-Pride Celebrations.

 - Most Fabulous - awarded to the most fantastically frocked group.
-The 2017 winner: Melbourne Frontrunners
+The 2018 winner was Jews of Pride.

 - Significant Message - awarded to the group with a timely and well-conveyed message.
-Joint 2017 winners: Aboriginal and Torres Strait Islanders; Minus18 and Safe Schools
+The 2018 winner was No Pride in Detention.

 - Most Innovative - awarded to the cleverest float in the show.
-The 2017 winner: VAC and their Riff Raff Marching Band
+The 2018 winner was Scouts Victoria.

 Register to March